WallStreetMojo

 If some of you are confused between CFA® vs. FRM, here is a quick infographic that may help you a bit – CFA® vs. FRM

-I have trained and mentored hundreds of students for the CFA® exam and am now hoping to spread awareness of this most valuable the CFA® program through my blog.
-This article focuses on nuts and bolts of the CFA® examination –
+I have trained and mentored hundreds of students for the CFA® exam and hope to spread awareness of this most valuable CFA® program through my blog.
+This article focuses on the nuts and bolts of the CFA® examination –

 What is the CFA Exam?